Pokémon Go Buddy: How to choose your next best friend

 Definitions vary.
 There are some Pokémon that are exclusive to specific regions, like Kangaskhan to Australia.
 I'm going to discount those immediately since none of them are top-tier Gym defenders or attackers and none have evolutions.
 So, I'm going to stick with Pokémon that don't nest and don't spawn frequently.

-A nest is a specific place where a specific Pokémon spawns several times a day for a two-week period before migrating to new, random location.
-If a Pokémon nests, people will report that nest, and you'll be able to go to it and catch 'em, earning more Candy than you would walking 'em for the same time.
-(If the nest is too far away, you can wait the two weeks — or remainder thereof — and hope it moves closer during the next migration.)
+A nest is a specific place where a specific Pokémon spawns several times a day for two weeks before migrating to a new, random location.
+If a Pokémon nests, people will report that nest, and you'll be able to go to it and catch them, earning more Candy than you would to walk them at the same time.
+If the nest is too far away, you can wait the two weeks — or the remainder thereof — and hope it moves closer during the next migration.

-Without nests or frequent spawns, "the uncatchables" become much better candidates to walk:
+Without nests or frequent spawns, the uncatchable Pokémon become much better candidates to walk:

 • Grimer - 3 KM